JHK0723/musk-x-nlp-analysis/README.md

 # 📊 Elon Musk Tweet Sentiment Analysis: Before vs After Acquiring X (Twitter)

 This repository contains an NLP-based sentiment analysis of Elon Musk's tweets before and after his acquisition of X (formerly Twitter).
-The analysis provides insight into how the tone and sentiment of his tweets evolved over time.
+The study provides insight into how the tone and sentiment of his tweets evolved.

 Using a dataset of Elon Musk’s tweets and applying **TextBlob** sentiment analysis, the project classifies tweets into **positive**, **neutral**, and **negative** categories.
 It further visualizes sentiment trends and word usage patterns across two time periods—**before** and **after October 10, 2022** (the acquisition date).